habbes/experiments/Utf8JsonWriterForOData/Utf8JsonWriterSamples/README.md

 This experment compares writing an OData response using the `ODataMessageWriter` vs using `Utf8JsonWriter` directly (i.e. without using `JsonSerializer`).
 The goal is to get acquainted with the `Utf8JsonWriter` APIs and settings and to get a sense of how `Utf8JsonWriter` could potentially be used by `ODataWriter` internally.

 The experiments runs and compares a number of servers on different ports.
-The servers return a JSON response of 5000 customer entities and displays the time it took to process the response.
+The servers return a JSON response of 5000 customer entities (which is probably overkill for a single response) and displays the time it took to process the response.
 This is meant to give a rough idea of how the different serializers compare, but it should be considered an authoriative performance test.
 Will conduct more thorough performance evaluations once I have a better idea of which approach to narrow down to:

 ![Progam launch screenshot](./images/ProgramLaunchScreenshot.jpg)